charansai0/Projectwork1/README.md

 ## Features
 <!--List the features of the project as shown below-->
-- Implements advance neural network method.
+- Automated Diabetic Retinopathy Detection
-- A framework based application for deployment purpose.
+- Image Preprocessing Pipeline
-- High scalability.
+- High Detection Accuracy
-- Less time complexity.
+- Scalability
-- A specific scope of Chatbot response model, using json data format.
+- K-Fold Cross-Validation

 ## Requirements
 <!--List the requirements of the project as shown below-->